Emma Frans named 2019 Alumnus of the Year

 Emma Frans’s “Science Watch” column in Svenska Dagbladet deals with current topics and claims from a scientific perspective.
 In 2018 she became associated with SVT, the Swedish national public television broadcaster, as a science expert on SVT News Online, and the same year she was appointed a Democracy Ambassador by the Swedish government – an assignment intended to promote, entrench and defend democracy in Sweden.

 “Emma Frans reaches far beyond the academic world and has found her niche by speaking in a simple, clear, easily understandable and entertaining way about widely diverse fields, but always on a disciplinary foundation.
 She is a modern popular educator who navigates smoothly among traditional media, public appearances and social media.
 She works to strengthen the position of science in the public debate and people’s ability to handle the vast amount of information and claims that always surround us.
 She combats the spread of rumours by emphasising the scientific position and a source-critical approach.
 Emma Frans is a good role model for students by working tirelessly to increase resistance to misleading facts and fake news.”

-The award will be presented on 3 March 2020 in conjunction with a lecture by Emma Frans at the Humanities Theatre in Uppsala.
+The award will be presented on 3 March 2020 in conjunction with a lecture by Emma Frans at the University Main building in Uppsala.
 The lecture is open to the public and everyone is welcome to attend.